-4,807,522 ORDINARY SHARES NO PAR VALUE
+ORDINARY SHARES NO PAR VALUE

 This is the initial public offering of our ordinary shares.
-We are selling 2,627,061 of our ordinary shares, and six of our existing shareholders (the "Selling Shareholders") are selling 2,180,461 of our ordinary shares in this offering.
+We are selling of our ordinary shares, and six of our existing shareholders (the "Selling Shareholders") are selling of our ordinary shares in this offering.
 We will not receive any proceeds from the sale of ordinary shares by the Selling Shareholders.
-We currently expect the initial public offering price to be between \$14.00 and \$16.00 per share.
+We currently expect the initial public offering price to be between \$ and \$ per share.

-The underwriters may also exercise their option to purchase up to an aggregate of 721,128 additional ordinary shares from us and the Selling Shareholders at the public offering price, less the underwriting discount, for 30 days after the date of this prospectus.
+The underwriters may also exercise their option to purchase up to additional ordinary shares from us at the public offering price, less the underwriting discount, for 30 days after the date of this prospectus.